TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-optimistic-update.md

 tags: react-spreadsheet
 ---

 I recently made my spreadsheet data interface [more explicitly asynchronous]({% link _posts/2025-06-09-asynchronous-spreadsheet-data.md %}).
-I naively [updated]({% link _topics/react-spreadsheet.md %}) `VirtualSpreadsheet` to use the new;y asynchronous `setCellValueAndFormat` API.
+I naively [updated]({% link _topics/react-spreadsheet.md %}) `VirtualSpreadsheet` to use the newly asynchronous `setCellValueAndFormat` API.
 After discovering that the user experience was horrible if there was any latency, I did a deep dive into [best practice]({% link _drafts/asynchronous-react.md %}) for handling asynchronous updates in React.

 I decided that the optimistic update pattern was the best fit.
 Let's go try it out.